Updated April 13, 2015

-- Employee completes and signs the Municipal Insurance Election and Change Form (Form-1MUN), checking the decline GIC health insurance coverage box.
+- Employee completes and signs the Municipal Enrollment/Change Form (Form-1MUN), checking the decline GIC health insurance coverage box.
 This form is necessary to document that the employee was offered GIC health insurance coverage in accordance with health care reform requirements.

-- Retain completed Municipal Insurance Enrollment and Change Form (Form-1MUN) and file in the employee’s personnel file.
+- Retain completed Municipal Enrollment/Change Form (Form-1MUN) and file in the employee’s personnel file.
 Do not send the form to the GIC.

 RETROACTIVE HEALTH INSURANCE EFFECTIVE DATE (B WAIVER)

 If a new employee, or his/her covered dependent has no health coverage and incurs unplanned and urgent medical expenses during his/her new hire waiting period, he/she may apply to buy GIC health coverage at the full cost premium for that period of time (60 or more days, depending on the date of hire).
 The total claims expenditure must exceed the full cost premium for the hiatus period.
 New employees who begin employment on the 16th day of a month or later will not be charged premium for that month; new employees who begin employment on or before the 15th day of a month shall be charged the full premium cost for the month.
 To apply for retroactive health insurance, the employee must write to the GIC's Director of Operations to request the coverage.
 If approved, coverage shall become effective as of the employee's first day of active employment, subject to his or her timely payment of the full cost health insurance premium for the entire hiatus period.

-- Provide to the employee a copy of his/her new hire Municipal Insurance Enrollment and Change Form (Form-1MUN).
+- Provide to the employee a copy of his/her new hire Municipal Enrollment/Change Form (Form-1MUN).

 - Instruct the employee to include the following information in their request to the GIC: